-However, now and then, claims contesting the correctness and consistency of relativity still appear in the scientific literature [7, 8, 9, 10, 11, 12, 13, 14, 15].
+However, now and then, claims contesting the correctness and consistency of relativity still appear in the scientific literature [7, 8, 9, 10, 11, 12, 13, 14].
 So far, such claims proved untenable.
-They result from an incomplete comprehension of the relativity principles, the structure of physical theories in general, and the attachment to hard-to-overcome Newtonian ideas.
+They result from an incomplete understanding of the relativity principles and the attachment to hard-toovercome Newtonian ideas.